SSEconomics/backcasted-crude-oil-prices/README.md

 | `RAC` | Nominal Refiner's Acquisition Cost of Crude Oil (Dollars per Barrel). | 1973-01 | EIA Monthly Energy Review (MER).
 Weighted monthly average.
 Typical delay is 2 months.
 1973 data imputed following Mork (1989). |
 | `CPI` | US Consumer Price Index (Monthly Seasonally Adjusted). | 1973-01 | Philadelphia Fed Real-Time Database (PCPI).
 Typical delay is 1 month. |

-## Quick Start: Code & Examples
+## Quick Start: Code & Examples *(Coming Soon!)*

-To ensure this data is as accessible as possible, code is provided in both **R** and **Stata**.
+To ensure this data is as accessible as possible, starter code will be provided in both **R** and **Stata**.
+These scripts are currently in development and will be uploaded shortly.

-The scripts in this repository demonstrate how to:
+Once available, the scripts will demonstrate how to:
 1. Directly load `MasterFile_CDataM.xlsx` from this repository.
 2. Graph the historical series.
 3. Construct the end-of-month RAC using the provided backcasted spot prices.